 The Foundation’s vision is to be a resource for and partner with eligible organizations to make the Alleghany Highlands a civically engaged, prosperous region that builds upon its assets to produce opportunities for all its residents to succeed.

-The Alleghany Foundation is a non-profit, private foundation established in 1995 with $35 million from the sale of Alleghany Regional Hospital.
-The money was placed in a permanent endowment to support improvements in the quality of life in the Alleghany Highlands of Virginia within the former service area of the hospital.
+The Foundation was established in 1995 with $35 million in proceeds from the sale of Alleghany Regional Hospital.
+The money was placed in a permanent endowment to support community improvements within the former service area of the hospital.

 In 2009 the board of The Alleghany Foundation underwent a Reflective Practice exercise facilitated by MDC, Inc. of Durham, NC.
-As a result, the Foundation’s board began to explore ways to become more of a catalyst for change in turning around negatuve trends–such as job losses, declining population, and declining school enrollment–becoming visible in our rural community.
+As a result, the Foundation’s board began to explore ways to become more of a catalyst for change in turning around negative trends–such as job losses, declining population, and declining school enrollment–becoming visible in our rural community.